 By continually monitoring application usage it is possible to shift users onto different payment plans, ensuring that license entitlements are applied in an optimized and compliant manner.

 But, Office 365 is just one of the many solutions available in the rapidly expanding SaaS market.
-If you want to dig deeper into SaaS cost management, please download a complimentary copy of the Garner report: Software Asset Management Reaches a Tipping Point: SaaS Cost Management Eclipses License Compliance.
+If you want to dig deeper into SaaS cost management, please download our guide ‘The Indispensable CIO: A guide to putting yourself at the center of Digital Transformation projects’

 [i] Expect Price Increases in Office 365, Unless Caps Are Negotiated, Published 29 June 2016, Analysts: Michael A. Silver, Marie Sienkowski